Fit and plot a dose-response curve for luminescence data (Lx/Tx against dose)

 ##dev.off()

-##(3) plot growth curve with pdf output - uncomment to use, single output
+##(3) plot the growth curve with pdf output - uncomment to use, single output

 ##pdf(file = "~/Desktop/Growth_Curve_Dummy.pdf", paper = "special")